logo

 The Community Making Space at SSW is a hub for our local community to learn and share skills in all forms of making.
 We work with local materials and the skills of people in the area, as well as with contemporary artists based locally, nationally and internationally – creating connections and change through making.
 Each seasonal programme is developed with our Community Advisors and is informed by the ideas and wants of local residents.

-The current Summer Season 2024 can be found here.
+The current Winter Programme 2024/25 can be found here.

 All activities are free and food and refreshments are provided at each session.
 The Lumsden Community Fridge can also be accessed during session times.

-To get in touch with us about the space and the programme contact Mara on communities@ssw.org.uk or pop in at 1 main Street or call on 01464 861 372.
+To get in touch with us about the space and the programme contact Aimee on communities@ssw.org.uk or pop in at 1 Main Street or call on 01464 861 372.

 History of the Community Making Space: